runkids/vue-condition-watcher/README.md

 #### Return Values

-- `reactive` : An object and returns a reactive proxy of conditions
+- `conditions` : An object and returns a reactive proxy of conditions
 - `data`: Data resolved by `config.fetcher`
 - `error`: Error thrown by `config.fetcher`
 - `loading`: Request is loading